Please keep in your prayers every day:

 - Our members who are sick and in extended care centers

 - Families and victims of the Sandy Hook Elementary School in Newtown, Connecticut, as well as all other families and victims of violence.

 - Members of our congregation and all who seek forgiveness and reconciliation, with families and friends, with themselves and with God.

-- Members of our United States Congress that they may find unity and come to understand their purpose and why they were sent to Washington.
+- Members of our United States, state and local governing bodies that they may find unity with each other and come to understand their purpose.

-- Teachers of our youth that they may provide a light to follow for their students.
+- Teachers of our youth that they provide light to follow for their students.